We use optional Google and Meta marketing cookies to measure which ads lead to sign-ups. You can reject them and still use EasyInvois. Privacy details

 4. 4

-LHDN validates it in near real-time — generally less than 2 seconds.
-LHDN checks the structure, the tax identification numbers, and other mandatory fields.
+LHDN validates it in near real-time, subject to MyInvois processing.
+LHDN checks the structure, tax identification numbers, and other mandatory fields.

 5. 5